thalesians/IPython-plotly/CONTRIBUTING.md

 #### Step 0: Make a directory and add ipynb file

+**As of Feb 19 2015**:

+- As displayed [above](#repo-structure), the `ipynb` file must have the same name as its `notebooks/` sub-directory.

-- **As of Feb 19 2015**, make sure that the `ipynb` file has been ran.
+- Make sure that the `ipynb` file has been ran.
 The notebook is not ran in this process (possibly later), its in and out cell are only converted.

 #### Step 1: Install requirements